Kerala Bridal Jewellery Buying Guide: Gold, Budget, and 2026 Trends

 How Much Gold Does a Kerala Bride Need?

-The answer depends on three intersecting factors: community expectations, family financial capacity, and the bride's personal preference.
+Kerala bridal gold ranges from 40 to 150 sovereigns (320-1,200 grams) depending on community expectations, family financial capacity, and the bride's personal preference.
 Kerala's sovereignty system — where 1 sovereign equals 8 grams of gold — remains the standard unit for discussing bridal gold.

 Community-Wise Expectations